sourander/oat/docs/weeks/03_miksi.md

 Alla on hyvin tyypillinen lainaus LinkedIn:stä, joka kuvastaa sitä, kuinka senior-tason ohjelmistonkehittäjät aiheen näkevät.
 Kannattaa lukaista myös postauksen kommentit:

+!!! quote

-> "Software engineering is more about what you can figure out than what you know.
+    "Software engineering is more about what you can figure out than what you know.
 You don't have to remember everything.
-But you have to learn how to find the correct answers." ==Franco Fernando @ LinkedIn [^71b747]==
+But you have to learn how to find the correct answers."

+    Franco Fernando @ LinkedIn [^71b747]

 ## Kirjoittamalla oppiminen